m7mda4raf99/milestone-1-team20/README.md

            Parameters: id is the id of the academic member we are getting its info Example of how to call the route: /////////////////////////////

-        16.Functionality:Manually add a missing sign in/sign out record of a staff member.
+        16.Functionality: Manually add a missing sign in/sign out record of a staff member.
            Route:///////////
            Request type: ///////////
            Request body: ///////////////////////////////////////